1. What is the difference between House and Travel basketball?

 If a child registered for CYA basketball and tried out for a Travel team but was not selected, he/she is automatically placed in the House program.
 They will then have to participate in the house skills assessment and will be assigned to a house team.
 If they try out for and are selected by a Travel team in another program, then the family can apply for and will receive a refund of their registration fee.

-Fall and Winter practices for the Travel teams are held in the local middle and elementary schools and at Hoop Magic Sports Academy in Chantilly; in the Fall, some Travel teams might have some of their weekend practices at the local high schools as well.
+Fall and Winter practices for the Travel teams are held in the local middle and elementary schools, at Nova Field House in Chantilly and Hoops Plus in Sterling; in the Fall, some Travel teams might have some of their weekend practices at the local high schools as well.

-Travel teams have 2 90 minute weekday practices per week and, in the Fall, an occasional weekend practice.
+Travel teams have two 90-minute weekday practices per week and, in the Fall, an occasional weekend practice.
 Weekday practices are generally held between the hours of 5:30-9:30 PM.
 We generally schedule the younger teams in the earlier time slots (5:30-7:30) and the older teams in the later time slots (7:30-9:30).

 After the tryouts are completed and teams selected, the coaches will inform their players of their Fall practice schedule (October and November).
 In mid-November this schedule will change to make room for all the house players to practice.